SKrotkih/eMia-React-Native/README.md

 ### Build and run iOS app.

-In ios directory execute command:
+In ios directory put command in console:

 pod install

-Open eMia.xcworkspace in Xcode.
+Then open the eMia.xcworkspace in Xcode.

 Press on Cmd+R or click on the run button to run the app and the project should run.

 ### Build and run Android app.

-In console go to the eMia directory
+Go to the eMia directory.
+Put command in console:

 run command: